GWYNN KESSLER, Associate Professor and Chair

 Further Notes about International Off-Campus Study:

-- Prior to the international study opportunity, speak with the Faculty Adviser for Off-Campus Study, or with Rosa Bernard, Assistant Director for Off-Campus Study, in the Off-Campus Study office.
+- Prior to the international study opportunity, speak with your Off-Campus Study advisor.
 Carefully review all material received from the Off-Campus Study Office.

 - While away, contact the Religion Department if any changes are made to the preapproved schedule.